To promote the welfare of animals through research and education.

 The Alfred Organic Dairy Research Centre of the University of Guelph is recruiting

-Researcher are in the process of recruiting 5 MSc positions to start September 2013 (PhD consideration possible).
+Researchers are in the process of recruiting 5 MSc positions (PhD consideration possible).
 Many research assistant positions are also available.
 Project topics are various and will cover dairy behaviour and welfare or pest control.
 Read More...

 Finding out why horses do the things they do is the focus of Advanced Equine Behaviour, a 12-week online course being offered by Equine Guelph that has been designed to increase your knowledge through evidence-based research as it relates to horse learning theory, horse behaviour and related welfare issues.
 Read more...